Sweet Potato White Chocolate Chip Cookies

 • Salt

-How To Make Thanksgiving Sweet Potato Cookies
+How To Make Sweet Potato White Chocolate Chip Cookies

 Tips For Success

 This recipe is truly a labor of love – it took a whole lot of trial and error for us to develop these delicious sweet potato cookies!
-So we can help you succeed on the first try, here are a few helpful tips:
+So that we can help you succeed on the first try, here are a few helpful tips:

 1. Wait for the mashed sweet potato to cool to room temperature before making the cookie dough.
+Better yet, prepare the sweet potato a day in advance and keep it in the fridge until you need it.

 3. Use a reliable stand mixer if you have one – it’s a game-changer for this recipe!
-We got our trusty Cuisinart stand mixer while we were developing these cookies and were completely blown away by how much the consistency of the dough improved versus mixing by hand.
+We purchased our trusty Cuisinart stand mixer while we were developing these cookies and were completely blown away by how much the consistency of the dough improved versus mixing by hand.
 If you don’t have a stand mixer but love to bake, we highly recommend investing in one.

 4. A good cookie scoop will help you make sure your cookies are all the same size – a must if you’re baking for the holidays!
 Lightly grease it with cooking spray before using so the dough doesn’t stick.

-A plate of sweet potato white chocolate chip cookies
+Sweet potato white chocolate chip cookies.

 Love this recipe?
 You may enjoy these recipes, too: